TobikoData/sqlmesh/docs/concepts/models/overview.md

 - Start is used to determine the earliest time needed to process the model.
 It can be an absolute date/time (`2022-01-01`), or a relative one (`1 year ago`).

 ### cron
 - Cron is used to schedule your model to process or refresh at a certain interval.
 It uses [croniter](https://github.com/kiorky/croniter) under the hood, so expressions such as `@daily` can be used.
-A model's `IntervalUnit` is determined implicity by the cron expression.
+A model's `IntervalUnit` is determined implicitly by the cron expression.

 ### storage_format
 - Storage format is a property for engines such as Spark or Hive that support storage formats such as  `parquet` and `orc`.